 We cannot assure you that any such analysis in this regard is correct, or that the above determinations were made in each and every case.

 Significant Mortgage Loans

-For summary information on the ten largest underlying mortgage loans, see Exhibit A-3.
+For summary information on the ten largest underlying mortgage loans or group of cross-collateralized and cross-defaulted mortgage loans, see Exhibit A-3.